America is a Creative Expression

 Naturally, I blame Twitter.

 Medium is message, right?
 So, the one antagonist in this NPR Declaration story who interests me—a man highlighted in the coverage by The Washington Post—is the guy who realized his mistake and apologized.
 He wrote, “I tweeted a VERY dumb comment.
 But ask yourselves; if read to the average American, would they know that you were reading the DOI?
 I do now.”
-It is pretty hard to argue with his assumption, especially when the Declaration is being fragmented into 113 pieces at 140 characters each, and then posted on a schitzy social media platform.
-I mean let’s face it: if The Federalist Papers had been distributed in a series tweets, the American Republic would never have come into existence.
+It is hard to argue with his assumption, especially when the Declaration is being fragmented into 113 pieces at 140 characters each, and then posted on a schitzy social media platform.
+I mean let’s face it: if The Federalist had been distributed in a series of tweets, the American Republic would never have come into existence.

 The real irony, of course, is lost on this man who apologized, as it probably would be on those eager to mock him.
 The same medium, which obliterates context and practically demands mindless reaction, is the exact tool that a guy like Trump uses to manipulate citizens into reactionary behavior all the time.
 But in this regard, Trump has merely capitalized on a trend that has been bollixing up our politics for years—and certainly not exclusively among his supporters.
 The president’s tweets are just the most prominent example of the information age having the opposite effect we were promised 20 years ago.